avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 # Creating The Device Template

-Using the Sidebar menu in IoTConnect, Navigate to *Device -> Greengrass Device -> Template (bottom menu)*.
+Using the Sidebar menu in /IOTCONNECT, Navigate to *Device -> Greengrass Device -> Template (bottom menu)*.
 A Device Template that matches your application will need to be created.
 If testing our [examples](examples), you can upload the [common template JSON](examples/common/files/all-apps-device-template.json)